-All three resources describe important policies and all three can be found at www.wcupa.edu.
-Additionally, the Office of Graduate Studies Website contains a link to a Forms and Policies area that is of special importance to graduate students.
-Finally, when policies are changed at the university and/or Graduate Studies level, they will take precedence over policies stated in this CSD Graduate Student Handbook.
+Note that when policies are changed at the university and/or Graduate School level, they will take precedence over policies stated in this Handbook.
 If and when such changes occur, students will be informed through announcements made on the D2L MA Advisement Site.